markfinger/django-node/README.md

 DJANGO_NODE = {
     'SERVICES': (
+    	# During initialisation django-node will import the modules in `SERVICES` and load in
+        # all the services which inherit from `django_node.base_service.BaseService`
         'my_app.services',
-        # During initialisation django-node will import `some_app.services` and load in
-        # all the services which inherit from `django_node.base_service.BaseService`
     ),
 }
 ```